a2n-off/archupdate/README.md

 Refresh each 30 minutes, on click or on the interval you set.

-`new` And you can update via the context menu or the middle click of your mouse !
+`new in 4.0.0` And you can update via the context menu or the middle click of your mouse !

+`new in 4.1.0` Custom setting for the update command !

 ## Dependencies